 Application closing dates

-Please refer to the research scholarships for information relating to the scholarship round opening and close dates.
+Please refer to research scholarships for information relating to the scholarship round opening and close dates and how to apply.

 Local applicants and applicants studying outside of Australia applying for admission only

-- Semester 1 and 2: from 1 July until 5.00 pm (AEST) 31 March of each year for admissions to the upcoming academic year.
+- Semester 1: applications will be accepted until 5.00 pm (AEST) 31 March of each year for admissions to the upcoming academic year

 - Semester 2: applications will be accepted until 5.00 pm (AEST) 31 August of the year you wish to commence.